ChristianMitrache/AI_Joke_Generation/README.md

 ## Previous Work

 Efforts to computationally generate humour go back to the 1990s.
 In the recent past, deep learning models (in particular models based on the transformer architecture) have pushed the state of the art in all major NLP tasks.
-Previous work in humour generation has used sequence-to-sequence modesl with LSTM units for both the encoder and decoder to generate jokes.
+Previous work in humour generation has used sequence-to-sequence models with LSTM units for both the encoder and decoder to generate jokes.
 Some previous GITHUB repos fine-tuned GPT2 models to perform this task.
-This project aims to improve on this by fine-tuning RoBERTaSHARE; an encoder-decoder architecture which uses robustly pre-trained BERT architectures for both the encoder (Trained as a Masked Language Model) and decoder (Trained as a Causal Language model).
+This project aims to improve on this by fine-tuning RoBERTaSHARE; an encoder-decoder architecture which uses robustly pre-trained BERT architectures for both the encoder (Trained as a
+Masked Language Model) and decoder (Trained as a Causal Language model).

 ## Data-Set